Dr CHRISTIAN COUTURIER

 Osteoarthritis progresses in stages, called congestive flare-ups.
 These phases are accompanied by acute pain and disabling joint swelling.

-To prevent symptoms from worsening, visco-supplementation and infiltration withhyaluronic acid gels are effective background treatments.
+To prevent symptoms from worsening, visco-supplementation with injections ofhyaluronic acid gels is an effective background treatment.

-Innovative techniques are available, and Dr. Couturier was one of the first surgeons to use platelet-rich plasma injections.
-This technique gives better results than others on the hands and wrists.
+Innovative techniques are available, and Dr Couturier was one of the first surgeons to use platelet-rich plasma (PRP) injections.
+This technique seems to give better results than others on the hands and wrists.

-In the case of a joint completely damaged by osteoarthritis, an arthroplasty or prosthesis (joint replacement surgery) may be performed, or, less frequently, an arthrodesis (surgical welding of the joint).
+In the case of a joint severely damaged by osteoarthritis, an arthroplasty or prosthesis (joint replacement surgery) may be performed, or, less frequently, an arthrodesis (surgical welding of the joint).

-Wearing an orthosis can relieve your pain and restore your comfort and well-being.
 Orthoses are designed to immobilize or correct your osteoarthritic joint.
-They enable you to rest and reduce pain.
+They enable the joint to be rested to alleviate pain.

 There are two types of orthoses: